Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which service management dimension is focused on the roles and responsibilities of the people involved in a process' workflow?
+### Which Service Management dimension is focused on the roles and responsibilities of the people involved in a process' workflow?

 - [x] Organizations and People.
 - [ ] Information and Technology.